compute ti command

 This compute calculates a global scalar, namely dUs/dlambda.
 This value can be used by any command that uses a global scalar value from a compute as input.
 See the Howto output doc page for an overview of LAMMPS output options.

 The scalar value calculated by this compute is “extensive”.

 The scalar value will be in energy units.

 This compute is part of the MISC package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.